 Where to catch a tench

-The tench does not enjoy high levels of disturbance from boat traffic.
+The tench does not enjoy high levels of disturbance from boats.
 Consequently they are much more common on lightly trafficked canals with clear water and plenty of weed cover.
-The Slough Arm, Wyrley & Essington, Rushall, Ashby and Walsall canals are very good Tench fishing locations.
-The Tring reservoir complex and Clattercote reservoir are also excellent Tench waters.
+The Slough Arm, Wyrley & Essington, Rushall, Ashby and Walsall canals are very good tench fishing locations, as is Clattercote Reservoir.